 If you are ready for some refreshment and a bite then go to Peace Cafe Angkor.
 It provides fresh healthy vegetarian food, delicious juices, a bakery and a fair trade shop.
 It is located next door to the An Kau Saa Pagoda.
 If you are craving for some western-style food in the evening I recommend going to Il Forno.
 They serve excellent Italian food.
 Another great place is Abacus Garden Restaurant.
 This lovely small restaurant serves authentic French cuisine cooked to the highest standards and at very reasonable prices.

 If you want to dive into the local culture then visiting a monastery and joining a monk for a day is a really nice experience.
 You can learn about the daily activities and practices of the monks and participate in meditation.
-You can also spend the night at a local village, like Angkor Chum for example.
+You can also spend the night at a local village.
 If you even are interested to help or volunteer at a local school and immersing in village life then Chiro Village run by the friendly Sophal is a good place to go.